 The First Year

 A successful applicant for the Ph.D.
-Program in Translational Biomedical Science (TBS) receives a letter of acceptance from the Senior Associate Dean for Graduate Education.
+Program in Translational Biomedical Science (TBS) receives a letter of acceptance from the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
 The letter indicates the degree program to which the student has been admitted and the fellowship package offered.

 For Translational Biomedical Sciences, the core curriculum has been designed to provide fundamental and deep knowledge in basic, translational and population science disciplines so that TBS students emerge from the training program with the skills to translate this knowledge in a team science environment for a productive research career.
 The first two years of training can be seen in the TBS Program of Study.